Dr Gavin Bowen-Metcalf

 Background

 Gavin joined the School of Life Sciences in 2021.
-He is a Cancer Biologist, with a broad research experience and interests that cover numerous aspects of cancer including development, invasion/migration, diagnosis, drug resistance and identification of novel drug targets.
+He is a Cancer Biologist, with broad translational research experience and interests that cover numerous aspects of cancer including development, invasion/migration, diagnosis, drug resistance and identification of novel drug targets.
+Since joining ARU he has been awarded Fellowship to the Higher Education Academy and leads the Cancer Cell Biology Research Group.

-Gavin is an author on numerous peer-reviewed journals, and is also a Non-Executive Director for the leukodystrophy charity, Alex TLC.
+Gavin is also an external examiner for the University of Birmingham and the University of Nottingham, Associate Editor for Nature Oncogene, and is also a Non-Executive Director for the leukodystrophy charity, Alex TLC.

 Spoken Languages